qihongl/learn-hippo/docs/learned_encoding/progress.md

   recorded the mask dependence and retrieval-competition boundary conditions.
 - 2026-08-30: froze contracts for four paper figures, including their claims, panel evidence, statistical units, final sizes, and reviewer risks, before plotting.
+- 2026-08-30: generated and visually inspected four reproducible publication figures: task/architecture, learning dynamics, confirmatory evidence, and mechanism limits.
+- 2026-08-30: drafted a self-contained experiment report that distinguishes the confirmatory result from exploratory analyses and records unexecuted scope from the broader preregistration rather than implying it was completed.